Alterations to a home

 12. Swimming Pool

 A swimming pool must comply with the Swimming Pools Act 1992.
 In-ground swimming pools are not permitted.
-A swimming pool must be approved by FACS and your local council prior to installation.
+A swimming pool must be approved by DCJ and your local council prior to installation.

 For more information regarding the installation of a swimming pool, go to the swimming pools in public housing page.